Pekka Buttler, February 2021 – June 2022

 Konica Hexanon AR 50 mm f/1.4 (AR -mount)[data sheet]

 Konica was the company that basically pioneered both fully coupled light metering and shutter priority auto-exposure.
 Besides that, Konica lenses were widely respected for their attention to optical craftsmanship.
 While Konica never managed the transition into auto focus SLR’s and while Konica’s lens portfolio never was as wide as those of its Japanese major competitors (Canon, Minolta, Nikon, Olympus, Pentax), there is no doubt about Konica’s merits in designing standard focal length (50-57) fast lenses.

 After progressing from the (relatively) short-lived Konica F mount to the Konica AR mount, Konica produced two f/1.4 standard lenses.
-The Konica 57/1.4 was produced in 1965-1972 and went through four, mostly ergonomic iterations before being supplanted by the 50/1.4, which – with only two iterations – remained Konica’s standard fast standard lens from 1972 until Konica’s withdrawal from SLR manufacture in 1988.
-Of the two versions of the 50/1.4, the earlier’s minimum aperture is f/16 (and it is known to use a thoriated element and thus be radioactive), and the later version’s minimum aperture is f/22 and is not radioactive.
+The Konica 57/1.4 was produced in 1965-1972 and went through four, mostly ergonomic iterations before being supplanted by the 50/1.4, which – with only three iterations – remained Konica’s standard fast standard lens from 1972 until Konica’s withdrawal from SLR manufacture in 1988.
+Of the three versions of the 50/1.4, the earlier’s two have a minimum aperture is f/16 (anda are known to use a thoriated element and thus be radioactive), and the later version’s minimum aperture is f/22 and is not radioactive.